 1. To schedule an appointment, call (301) 314-7651 or stop by the Shoemaker Building.
 Walk-in counseling is available to minority students every day from 3 p.m. to 4 p.m.
-During the COVID 19 pandemic most services have been converted to online appointments and visits.
+During the COVID 19 pandemic services are available as online appointments and visits.